wasd96040501/conv3x3/README.md

 - More generic code generation for kernel like 5x5, 7x7... conv.
 - Remove the constrain of padding = 0, which can be done with little modification to pack_rhs.
 - Improve border case performance
-- Some special stride and dialation
+- Some special stride and dilation
 - Turn into a mature convolution package.